 Global Table site visits offer a chance for delegates to go straight to the source.

-On Friday 6 September, the Global Table program gets out of the conference centre and into innovative Australian businesses.
+The Global Table program gets out of the conference centre and into innovative Australian businesses.
 Get a first-hand look at the state of food innovation in Australia today.

 Try a new product, see innovation in action, create new business opportunities or test an enterprise’s capability through one of the tours managed by Global Table.
 Site visits also include eating and drinking destinations selected by the team at our sister event, Melbourne Food & Wine Festival, to deliver a truly Victorian food and wine experience to site visit attendees.

 This tour will take participants to the State Government of Victoria’s Centre for AgriBioscience research facility in Bundoora where the latest in agtech research is taking place.
 The AgriBioscience campus is a partnership between the Government of Victoria and La Trobe University.
 See how bioscience research is addressing productivity, sustainability, environmental impacts, DNA sequencing and more.

 The Agtech site visit will then make its way to the regional Victorian town of Tatura to visit the Government of Victoria’s On-Farm Internet of Things Trial, where research by the Centre for AgriBioscience is put into practice.

 This tour will depart Melbourne at 8.00am and return to Melbourne at approximately 6.00pm.

 The issue of food waste is a significant one, with costly consequences for the entire supply chain.